-Section 7.
+Section 5.
 Appeal to the Board of Trustees.
-A Compatriot may appeal to the Board of Trustees by providing written notice to the Executive Director within fourteen (14) days of the service by first-class mail or electronic mail of a report from the Executive Committee imposing or affirming discipline on said Compatriot.
-Such hearing would be conducted at the next regular meeting of the Board of Trustees and would be presided over by the President General or his designee.
-The hearing by the Board of Trustees would consist of (1) a review of (a) the written statements of the parties, (b) the investigation report, (c) the transcription of the testimony taken by the Ethics Committee, (d) the reports of the Ethics Committee and Executive Committee and (2) oral arguments presented on behalf of the National Society and the accused Compatriot.
+A Compatriot may appeal to the Board of Trustees by providing written notice to the President General or the Executive Director within twenty-one (21) days of the mailing of the notice by first-class mail or electronic mail of a report from the Executive Committee imposing or affirming discipline on said Compatriot.
+Such hearing would be conducted at the next regular meeting of the Board of Trustees and will be presided over by the President General or his designee.
+The hearing by the Board of Trustees would consist of (1) a review of (a) the written statements of the parties, (b) the investigation report, (c) the recording or the transcription of the hearing conducted by the Ethics Committee, (d) the reports of the Ethics Committee and Executive Committee. and (2) oral arguments presented on behalf of the National Society and the accused Compatriot.
+Due to the need for confidentiality the Trustees will meet in executive session except that the Ethics Committee and the subject and his attorney or advocate will be allowed to remain in the room.
+Although the proceeding in front of the Board of Trustees will be a review and not be a full hearing, the Board of Trustees may allow the subject and the Ethics Committee to make a statement and they may ask questions in order to clarify any issues.
+After a review the Board of Trustees will exclude everyone not a member of the Board of Trustees and will deliberate.
 The Board of Trustees may accept, reject or modify, in whole or in part, the discipline imposed on a Compatriot by majority vote; provided, however, that expulsion from the National Society requires a two-thirds (2/3) vote of the members of the Board of Trustees present and voting.
+When the Board of Trustees makes a decision they will notify the subject, the Ethics Committee and the Executive Committee in writing within 10 days.
+Discipline imposed by the Board of Trustees shall be final and the President General will take such administrative steps as are necessary to carry out the decision of the Board of Trustees.